ced4rtree/daedalus/README.md

 ### dwm

-my dwm config includes a button to open firefox, volume buttons, and brightness buttons.
+My dwm config includes a button to open firefox, volume buttons, and brightness buttons.
+The keys for these buttons must be edited by the end user or they will not work.

 ### st